 Host Liquor Insurance

-Host liquor liability is a short-term insurance option for people who host private functions such as corporate events, weddings, birthday parties, and luncheons.
-Many people may not realize they could be held liable for property damage or bodily injury that is caused by their guests if they provided their guests with alcohol.
+Host liquor liability is a short-term insurance option for people who host private functions such as corporate events, weddings, birthday parties, and luncheons and allow alcohol to be sold and consumed at the event but may not be selling it themselves.

-At Insurance Canopy, our limits are:
+At Insurance Canopy, our host liquor liability limits are:

 - General Liability + Host Liquor Limits

-- General + Host Liquor Aggregate Limit $2,000,000
+- General + Host Liquor Aggregate Limit – $2,000,000

-- Products & Completed Operations Aggregate $2,000,000
+- Products & Completed Operations Aggregate – $2,000,000

-- Personal & Advertising Injury Limit $1,000,000
+- Personal & Advertising Injury Limit – $1,000,000

-- Each Occurrence Limit $1,000,000
+- Each Occurrence Limit – $1,000,000

-- Damage to Premises Rented to You $300,000
+- Damage to Premises Rented to You – $300,000

-- Medical Expense Limit (Any One Person) $5,000
+- Medical Expense Limit (Any One Person) – $5,000

-- Deductible $0
+- Deductible – $0

-A host liquor liability insurance policy starts at $159 per event.
+A host liquor liability insurance policy starts at $175 per event.

 - Any event or show that runs past 2 a.m.